Basic Types

 Floating point constants will at least use 64 bit precision.
 Just like for integer constants, it is possible to use _ to improve readability, but it may not occur immediately before or after a dot or an exponential.

-C3 supports floating points values either written in decimal or hexadecimal formats.
+C3 supports floating point values either written in decimal or hexadecimal formats.
 For decimal, the exponential symbol is e (or E, both are acceptable), for hexadecimal p (or P) is used: -2.22e-21 -0x21.93p-10

 While floating point numbers default to double it is possible to type a floating point by adding a suffix: